kimberlythegeek/intro-to-cs/README.md

-s# Intro to Computer Science
+# Intro to Computer Science

 Assignments from MIT's Introduction to Computer Science and Programming class on OpenCourseware: http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00sc-introduction-to-computer-science-and-programming-spring-2011/